ritikseeker/ritikseeker/README.md

 ### Hi there 👋
-I like to solve puzzles, play chess, video games.
+I like to solve puzzles, play chess, video games, watch webseries, listen music, taking walks, just depends on the mood.

 <!--
 **ritikraturi/ritikraturi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.